Scott3142/python-programming/codelabs/getting-started.md

 Run a command in the background with `&`, freeing up the shell for future commands.

-### wget

-Download a file from the web directly to the computer with `wget`.
-So `wget https://www.raspberrypi.org/documentation/linux/usage/commands.md` will download this file to your computer as `commands.md`

 ### curl

 Use `curl` to download or upload a file to/from a server.
 By default, it will output the file contents of the file to the screen.